lincolnloop/django-debug-logging/README.rst

 Prerequisites
 -------------

+These requirements are installed automatically by *pip* and *easy_install*, and are in the included *requirements.pip* file.

 `Django Debug Toolbar`_ - This project is designed to work alongside the Django Debug Toolbar and extend its functionality to support logging.